• Skip to main content

 The bottom line?
 This is all part of Trump’s chaos strategy.
 He thrives on division, fear, and control.
 And every time we act like it’s still business as usual, every time we ponder should Canadians travel to the US like it’s a neutral question, we help him win.

 There’s a refusal in some circles to acknowledge that where you spend your travel dollars matters.
-Here’s the truth: tourism is one of the biggest economic drivers in the U.S., and every dollar you spend there supports the systems in place; including the ones working overtime to suppress women’s rights, erode LGBTQ+ protections, dismantle public education, and criminalize healthcare decisions.
+Tourism is one of the biggest economic drivers in the U.S., and every dollar you spend there supports the systems in place, including the ones working overtime to suppress women’s rights, erode LGBTQ+ protections, dismantle public education, and criminalize healthcare decisions.

 And yes, we know many Americans didn’t vote for Trump.
 That’s exactly the point.